klayu/hb_dialpine/content/english/homepage/_index.md

 # Banner
 banner:
   title: "AI based Phone Bookings for Doctors Office and Small Business"
-  content: "**24/7 Phone bookings** that seamlessly integrates with Google Calendar and Contacts, automatically blocks holidays, sends booking and cancellation notifications and automatically adjusts/reschedules appointments based on staff availability."
+  content: "**24/7 Phone bookings** that seamlessly integrates with Google Calendar and Contacts, automatically blocks holidays, sends booking and cancellation notifications and automatically adjusts/reschedules appointments based on staff availability, works with your existing number & so much more."
   image: "/images/banner.png"
   button:
     enable: true